Strong pseudoconvexity in Banach spaces: Cauchy-Riemann equations

-The author thanks William B.~Johnson, Harold P.~Boas, Maite Fern\'andez Unzueta and M\'onica Moreno Rocha for their availability to discuss the essential ideas behind this manuscript.
-I also wish to thank Gilles Pisier, Xavier G\'omez-Mont \'Avalos, Loredana Lanzani, Phillip Harrington and Alexandre Ramos Pe\'on for helpful leads for the formal writing of the article.
+The author thanks William B. Johnson, Harold P. Boas, Maite Fern\'andez Unzueta, C\'esar Octavio P\'erez Regalado and Veronique Fischer for several helpful discussions.
+I also wish to thank Xavier G\'omez-Mont \'Avalos, Eduardo Santill\'an Zer\'on and Loredana Lanzani for helpful suggestions to improve the material in this article.
+And I thank Isidro Humberto Munive Lima for lendind an ear to the ideas behind Section \ref{S4} of this article.